 For victims of state repression, the invitation into politics can be a death sentence.
 How can marginalized or oppressed groups bring change to systems that are predicated on their destruction?
 At every scale—from the neighbourhood to the city to the nation—the targets of systemic attack must choose how and with whom to make politics in the midst of systems that threaten them.
 Sometimes they succeed.
 But how?
 Anne Focke, an American artist and writer, looks at two powerful examples: the “parallel polis” described by Czech dissident Vaclav Benda, in 1977, as a tool for resisting—and ultimately overthrowing—the repressive post-War Communist government in Czechoslovakia; and an innovative set of strategies called “the dynamics of difference,” that was driven by Native American tribes in the Humboldt Bay area of California, in their successful attempt to regain stolen land and create a tribal health centre.
 As Focke observes, both of these struggles “[continue] to unfold.
 There will be no final chapters (or happy-ever-after endings) here.”
-She offers them as possible models for the future emergence of a Polity of Literature.
-The piece is illustrated by Ken Krimstein.
+She offers them as possible models for the future emergence of a polity of literature.

 Václav Benda wrote “Paralelní Polis” in late 1977, and it was translated to English as “The Parallel Polis” a year later.
 This short, quickly written text was meant as a discussion paper.
 “None of my essays was more improvised,” he recalled in 1988.
 With “The Parallel Polis” Benda had a specific audience in mind: his fellow signatories of Charter 77, an informal civic initiative published in January 1977 in what was then the Czechoslovak Socialist Republic.
 Benda was one of 241 signatories (235 Czechs, six Slovaks) that the Charter itself described as a “loose, informal, and open association of people…united by the will to strive individually and collectively for respect for human and civil rights in our country and throughout the world.”
 They were also united, as Benda carefully phrased it, by “a very dim view of the present political system and how it works.”